Bruce Power’s Executive Team is responsible for more than 4,000 employees who work to provide Ontario with over 30% of its electricity.

 Kevin is a graduate of the Massachusetts Institute of Technology (MIT) Reactor Technology Course for Utility Executives.
 He is a CPA and received his Chartered Accountant (CA) designation from the ICAO in 1997 and holds a Bachelor of Accounting degree from Brock University.

-John Soini – Executive Vice President, Strategic Initiatives
+John Soini – Executive Vice President, Finance and Commercial Services

-John Soini is the Executive Vice President, Strategic Initiatives.
+John Soini is the Executive Vice President, Finance and Commercial Services.

 In his role, he will be leading efforts to look broadly at our business and projects supporting both the business operation and our ramp-up for MCR and Asset Management activities.
 John is not new to Bruce Power having participated in the Units 1 and 2 refurbishment efforts, and he will return to our business bringing these and other experiences and lessons learned.